matbeedotcom/zsh-llm-debugger/THINK_TAGS_IMPLEMENTATION.md

 4. Suppresses background job control messages by wrapping commands in `{ }` blocks
 5. Uses proper state tracking (`think_displayed=2`) to ensure the box is only closed once

 This provides a clean, single thinking box that updates smoothly as content streams in.

+### Job Control Message Suppression
+Fixed the issue where Zsh job control messages (`[2] 219903` and `[2] + 219903 done`) would appear during command generation.
+The plugin now:

+1. Temporarily disables the `monitor` option with `setopt NO_MONITOR` before starting background jobs
+2. Uses `disown` immediately after starting the background process to detach it from job control
+3. Restores the original `monitor` setting after the process is started
+4. Redirects stderr to `/dev/null` to catch any remaining error output

+This ensures a clean output with no shell job control messages interrupting the beautiful UI.